-Dec.
-2 itself will be a full day for the committee and TSBA and they push forward in the superintendent search.
+Thursday was a full day for the committee and Tennessee School Boards Association as they pushed forward in the superintendent search.

-If you want to leave your own feedback about the system and the superintendent search, there's an online link that would save you making a trip to the Dec.
+If you want to leave your own feedback about the system and the superintendent search, there's an online link that would save you from making a trip to the Dec.
 2 evening community forum.

 You'll find even more information about the search here.